-The disturbing results of this study echo the results of a 2015 study that found that minority women, especially black and American Indian/Alaska Native women, are more likely to be diagnosed with more advanced stage breast cancer and also more likely to receive treatment below the standard of care than white women.
+The disturbing results of this study echo the results of a 2015 study that found that minority women, especially Black and American Indian/Alaskan Native women, are more likely to be diagnosed with more advanced stage breast cancer and also more likely to receive treatment below the standard of care than white women.

 If you’ve been diagnosed with breast cancer, you and your doctors will put together a treatment plan that meets the needs of your unique situation and takes into account your overall medical condition and your personal style of making decisions.